ErregouiIsmail/warehouse-management-aspx/README.md

 ## Folder structure

+- [data](./data/): the folder that holds the predefined data for our database (counties and cities)
 - [database](./database/README.md): the folder that holds the definition of the database we are going to use
+- [presentation](./presentation/TheWarehouse.pptx): the presentation of the platform
+- [server](./server/README.md): the folder that holds the aspx server

 ### Work by